 Here's a view that will be quite familiar, not only to the majority of Coventry dwellers, but many students too.
 Just out of shot on the left is what used to be the frontage to a cinema, previously the Gaumont from when it was built in 1931, then the Odeon from 1967.
 Since 1998 it has been owned by Coventry University, and is now known as the Ellen Terry Building.
-On the other side of the street is a new (in 2015) building known as "The Hub", a centre of student campus life, and in the background, The Herbert.
+On the other side of the street is a relatively new building known as "The Hub", a centre of student campus life, and in the background, The Herbert.
 Apart from the trail of students going into town, and the few visitors to The Herbert art gallery, this isn't a street where one would expect to see masses of people.

 Website by Rob Orland © 2022